varunshaji98/investsavvy/README.md

 ### Project Website

-Demo the project website at https://investsavvy.onrender.com/
+Demo the project website at https://investsavvy.onrender.com/.
+Login authentication has been disabled, type out any username/password to access.

 ### External Applications Used